 A violation of this law is a wobbler.
 A prosecutor can charge a wobbler as either a misdemeanor or a felony.

-In addition to a jail or prison term, a judge can fine a defendant in an amount of up to $1,000.9
+In addition to a jail or prison term, a judge can fine you in an amount of up to $1,000.9

-People convicted of a misdemeanor under PC 30305(a)(1) can get the conviction expunged.
-This is provided the defendant successfully completes his/her:
+If you are convicted of a misdemeanor under PC 30305(a)(1), you can get the conviction expunged.
+This is provided you successfully complete your: